laughing429/photochop/README.md

 chop letters out of a png

 ### notes
-really, really slow.
+kinda slow.

-~219 secs per run with the example dataset (3min 57 seconds).
+20.183 secs per run (on my machine) with the example dataset.